weiserlab/ambuj/index.md

 ## Research Interest
 Our vision is to seamlessly integrate digital and physical worlds, thus providing tools for exploring and better understanding our world and reality.
-In pursuit of our vision, we are focused on two directions: STICORS and BeyondRF.

-[**STICORS:**](https://weiserlab.github.io/ambuj/stico) This research directions aims to develop a framework for general purpose, flexible form factor, and long-lasting computers.
-Unlike traditional sensor platforms, these computers will not just sense and transmit information.
-They will be able to sense the physical world, actuate the environment, interact with users, process, store, and infer information, and transmit wirelessly.
-Based on our previous systems, such as LoRea [(ACM SENSYS 2017)]() and Judo [(ACM MOBISYS 2022)](), these computers will be able to communicate over long distances.

-[**BEYOND RF:**](https://weiserlab.github.io/ambuj/brf) We are developing alternative wireless communication methods for Internet of Things (IoT) devices.
-The increasing number of IoT devices has led to challenges with energy and spectrum usage.
-To address these challenges, our projects focus on using; 1) visible light (LiFi) for communication to avoid using the RF spectrum altogether [(VLCS 2016)](https://dl.acm.org/doi/10.1145/2981548.2981559) [(VLCS 2017)](https://dl.acm.org/doi/abs/10.1145/3129881.3129890) [(MOBICOM 2019)](https://dl.acm.org/doi/10.1145/3300061.3345451) [(MOBISYS 2020)](https://dl.acm.org/doi/10.1145/3386901.3388918) 2) Tunnel diode and backscatter transmitters that use orders of magnitude less energy than commercial transmitters [(MOBICOM 2019)]() [(MOBICOM 2020)]() [(MOBISYS 2022)](); Previously, we have also investigated, 3) Electronically steerable directional atennas in IoT devices for spectrum efficient communication and sensing [(IPSN 2015)]() [(SENSYS 2015)]()

 ## Recent News
 * [Q1 2023] Was great to give invited talk for [NUS Hackers (Student community)](https://www.nushackers.org/) at Friday Hacks about designing everlasting IoT devices.
 You can watch [talk here](https://youtu.be/PuDEhHPyTuM?t=2541)